THE SCIENTIST ON ONE ACOUSTIC GUITAR

 By allowing the top two strings (tuned to C and F) to be a part of every chord we get different extensions for the chords that are unique and bind the chord progression together.
 This is a similar technique to how ‘Wonderwall’ is arranged.

-In this first video lesson, you’ll see all chords played for the entire song using an open tuning.
+In the video lessons, you’ll see all chords played for the entire song using an open tuning.

-In most piano players’ favourite key of F, these are the chords for the intro/verse/outro.
+In most piano players’ favourite key of F, these are the chords during the intro/verse/outro.

 The chorus has some strange extensions, the progression is simple, using only chords IV – I – V.